Fox6935/-Kemono-EPUB-Creator/README.md

 5.  **Note for Firefox**: Temporary add-ons are removed when Firefox is closed.
 To install permanently, you would need to sign the extension.
 For personal use, reloading it after each browser restart is typical.

 ### For Mobile
-   You will have to find a browser that lets you add custom extentions (Lemur Browser) and install it.
+   You can install the extension on Firefox mobile through the store, or find a browser Chromium that lets you add un-signed extentions (Lemur Browser) and install it.
 This might require you to pack the extention into a crx file.
 Good luck.
-I can confirm it does work.

 ## Usage

-1.  **Navigate to Kemono.su**: Go to any creator's page on `kemono.su` (e.g., `https://kemono.su/patreon/user/12345`).
+1.  **Navigate to Kemono.cr**: Go to any creator's page on `kemono.cr` (e.g., `https://kemono.cr/patreon/user/12345`).
-2.  **Click the "Dowload EPUB" button**: It the button does not appear in the user-header card, reload the page.
-The extention won't detect the creators page loading unless the page is loaded from an external link or reloaded.
-For example, navigating internally on kemono.su won't load the button.
+2.  **Click the "Dowload EPUB" button**: If the button does not appear in the user-header card, reload the page.
+The extension won't detect the creators page loading unless the page is loaded from an external link or reloaded.
+For example, navigating internally on kemono.cr won't load the button.
 3.  **EPUB Creator Tab**: A new tab will open with the EPUB Creator interface.
 4.  **Load Posts**: The extension will automatically start loading the creator's posts.
 Wait for the list to populate.
 5.  **Select Chapters**: